Anne Askew: Biography

-Anne Askew was born in 1521 in Lincolnshire, England to Sir William Askew, a wealthy landowner, and Elizabeth Wrotessley of Reading, Berkshire.
+Anne Askew was born in 1521 in South Kelsey, Lincolnshire, England, to Sir William Askew, a wealthy landowner, and Elizabeth Wrottesley of Reading, Berkshire.
 Her father was a gentleman in the court of King Henry VIII, as well as a juror in the trial of Anne Boleyn's co-accused.
 Anne Askew was the fourth of five children by Sir William Askew and Elizabeth Wrotessley.
 Her brothers were Francis and Edward, and her sisters were Martha and Jane.
-She also had two stepbrothers, Christopher and Thomas, by her father's second wife Elizabeth Hutton.
-Anne Askew was also related to Robert Aske, who led the Pilgrimage of Grace.
+She also had two half-brothers, Christopher and Thomas, by her father's second wife Elizabeth Hutton.
+The Askews were related to Robert Aske, who led the Pilgrimage of Grace.

 Anne Askew's father, Sir William Askew, had arranged that his eldest daughter, Martha, be married to Thomas Kyme.
 When Martha died, Sir William decided that in order to save money he would have Anne, who was 15 years old at the time, take Martha's place and marry Thomas.

-Anne was a devout Protestant, remaining faithful her entire life.
+Anne was a devout Protestant throughout her life.
 Her reading convinced her that transubstantiation was a false idea.
 Her pronouncements caused controversy in Lincoln.
 Her husband, Thomas Kyme, was a Catholic, and neither he nor Anne's brother, Francis, approved of the need Anne felt to spread her Protestant religion.
 Anne had two children with Kyme before he threw her out for being Protestant.
 It is alleged that Anne was seeking to divorce Kyme, so this did not upset her.

 After being thrown out by Kyme, Askew moved to London.
 There she met other Protestants, including the Anabaptist Joan Bocher, and studied the Bible.
 During her marriage to Thomas Kyme, Anne took his last name.
 After their divorce, she reverted to her maiden name.
 While in London, she continued as a preacher.

 In March 1545, Kyme had Askew arrested.
 She was brought back to Lincolnshire, where he ordered that she stay.
 She escaped and returned to London to continue preaching.
 In early 1546, she was arrested again but then released.
 In May 1546, she was arrested for the third time, and tortured in the Tower of London, the only woman to have been tortured there, aside from Margaret Cheyne.
 She was ordered to name like-minded women but refused.
 The torturers, Lord Chancellor Thomas Wriothesley and Sir Richard Rich, used the rack, but Askew refused to renounce her beliefs.
 On 18 June 1546, she was convicted of heresy, and was condemned to be burned at the stake.

 On 16 July 1546, Askew was martyred in Smithfield, London.
-Due of the torture she had endured, she had to be carried to the stake on a chair.
+Due to the torture she had endured, she had to be carried to the stake on a chair.
 She was burned to death along with three others: John Lassells, Nicholas Belenian, also known as John Hemsley, and John Adams.